 Our objective is to enable students to think at the interface, to effortlessly move back and forth between chemistry and biology.
 They will have the background to appreciate the biological context of their research questions and they will have mastered the chemistry fundamentals that underlie the properties and reactions of biomolecules.
 These students will be able to make connections and have insights that are difficult to obtain without a thorough training in both chemistry and biology.
 We expect that the program in Chemistry and Biology will capture the imaginations of talented HMC students and reinforce their abilities to think across disciplines.

-If you are interested in knowing more about this new opportunity you should contact Professor Catherine McFadden (Biology) at firstname.lastname@example.org or Professor Hal Van Ryswyk (Chemistry) at email@example.com.
+If you are interested in knowing more about this new opportunity you should contact Professor Catherine McFadden (Biology) at email@example.com or Professor Kerry Karukstis (Chemistry) at firstname.lastname@example.org.

 Requirements for the Degree